rudolfgrauberger/sonar-cxx-wiki/Running-the-analysis.md

-_The C++ Community plugin wont execute neither test runners nor coverage tracers nor static checkers itself.
+_The C++ Community plugin won't execute neither test runners nor coverage tracers nor static checkers itself.
 All this data has to be provided in form of reports.
 See [[Running tools]]._

 ### Usage